 The walk may be better to handle during the summer months but I honestly think this reservoir has something to offer no matter the time of the year.
 The idyllic setting is perfect for catching a sunset or even doing a little wildlife spotting.

 The reservoir and surrounding areas are dog friendly, you may see signs where dogs are required to be on leads but otherwise they are free to roam.
-The terrain and surrounding woodland and fields are perfect for letting your four-legged friend get plenty of exercise.
+The terrain and surrounding woodland and fields are perfect for letting your four-legged friend.

 Parking is available at Low Bradfield and The Sands, S6 6LA.